behemoth-namph/auto-generate-games/local-90d14cba-09c7-4bb6-af9e-3424ada2964e/docs/SPEC.md

 ## Mechanics

 **Setup:**
-  **Initial Placement:** Courier tokens placed at the human start area; throne located at the far end; AI rival guard starts near the AI side; all other squares empty.
+  **Initial Placement:** Place mine cart tokens on designated starting rows for each player; exit rails are at opposing edges; rocks blocker tokens may be introduced by AI shelves during play.
+All placements are deterministic and replayable given seed.
   **Starting Player Rule:** human
 **Move Validation:**
   **Must Place On Empty:** True
   **Validity Checks:**
-    - destination square must be empty
+    - target cell is empty
-    - destination must be exactly one step away in one of the four cardinal directions **Validation Algorithm:**
+    - move conforms to allowed movement: single-step to adjacent cell OR drag along a straight line with a continuous, unblocked path
+    - drag path is straight (no turns) and terminates on an empty cell
+    - cannot move into a blocked cell unless the blocker is removed by game rules **Validation Algorithm:**
-    **Name:** grid_scan
+    **Name:** path_check
     **Inputs:**
       - row
       - col
       - current_player
       - board
     **Outputs:**
-      **Is Valid:** True
+      **Is Valid:** boolean
-      **Preview:**
+      **Preview:** object
     **Parameters:**
       **Directions:**
         - up